-Figure 32.
+Fig. 33.
 Limits on the composite Higgs model from both direct searches at the LHC and precision measurement at the CEPC.
-Is this reproduced from Ref.
-[107]? (needs to be updated)
+The figures are updated versions of the ones presented in Ref.
+[114]

 One obvious idea is that the Higgs boson is a composite particle instead of an elementary one.
 After all, many composite light scalars already exist in nature, such as the QCD mesons.
 The composite Higgs can thus be regarded as a close analogy of the QCD mesons.

-A light Higgs boson can be naturally obtained if it is implemented as a pseudo-NambuGoldstone boson with new dynamics at scale f.
+A light Higgs boson can be naturally obtained if it is implemented as a pseudo-Nambu-Goldstone boson with new dynamics at scale f.
 Its physics can be described be a chiral Lagrangian similar to that of the low energy QCD.
 The explicit breaking comes from the couplings which are responsible for the SM fermion masses, and the SM gauge couplings.

-In this case, the Higgs boson would not unitarize the WW scattering amplitude completely, and its coupling to W and Z will be shifted by (only true in minimal models?)
+In this case, the Higgs boson would not unitarize the WW scattering amplitude completely, and its coupling to W and Z will be shifted approximately by

-$$\kappa_W, \ \kappa_Z \simeq \sqrt{1 - \frac{v^2}{f^2}}.$$ (8.3)
+$$\delta \kappa_W, \ \delta \kappa_Z \sim \mathcal{O}\left(\frac{v^2}{f^2}\right).$$ (33)

-Therefore, the measurement of κ_Z provides a strong and robust constraint on f.
-Taking the results of the 10-parameter fit in Table 12, a precision of 0.21% on κ_Z implies that values of f below 2.7 GeV are excluded at 95% CL.
-For specific models, an even stronger bound on f, up to around 5 TeV, can be obtained by exploiting also its contributions to other Higgs couplings [108].
-The masses of the composite resonances are given by $m\rho \sim g\rho f$, where g_ρ is the coupling of the new strong interaction, with a size typically much larger than one.
+Therefore, the measurement of $\kappa_Z$ provides a strong and robust constraint on f.
+Taking the results of the 10-parameter fit in Table 12, a precision of 0.21% on $\kappa_Z$ implies that values of f below 2.7 GeV are excluded at 95% CL.
+For specific models, an even stronger bound on f, up to around 5 TeV, can be obtained by exploiting also its contributions to other Higgs couplings [115].
+The masses of the composite resonances are given by $m{\rho} \sim g{\rho} f$ , where $g{\rho}$ is the coupling of the new strong interaction, with a size typically much larger than one.
 This indicates that the CEPC has the potential to probe composite resonance scales much above 10 TeV, which is far beyond the reach of the LHC direct searches.
 The Higgs measurements at the CEPC thus provides a strong and robust test of the idea of naturalness in the composite Higgs models.